How to Hire a Professional Genealogist: Part 2

 There are lots of incredible genealogists who have not done one (or more) of these things.
 However when you’re reading through lists of possible professionals to hire, it can be confusing distinguishing IGHR from NGSQ.
 By learning about a few key aspects of genealogy as an industry, you can empower yourself as a consumer.
 Be sure to check out the other posts in this series for additional tips.

-Disclosures: In the past, I was affiliated with, studied with, published with, or received scholarships or awards from several of the organizations mentioned in this post.
+Disclosures: I hold the Certified Genealogist (CG) credential.
+In the past, I was affiliated with, studied with, published with, or received scholarships or awards from several of the organizations mentioned in this post.
 I did not receive compensation in any form for mentioning any of the credentials, organizations, publications, or programs mentioned herein.
 For a complete list of disclosures, visit About Me and Talks & Text.